ophub/amlogic-s9xxx-armbian/documents/README.md

 The `DEVICE` column displays the network interface name, and the `TYPE` column displays the network interface type.

-Where `eth0` = the name of the first Ethernet card, `eth1` = the name of the second Ethernet card, and so on.
-The same goes for wireless cards.
+`eth0` is the first Ethernet interface, `eth1` is the second, and so on.
+Wireless interfaces follow the same convention.

 ```shell
 DEVICE             TYPE